 - Once it’s done, add the algae powder and an okonomiyaki sauce.

 Food is one of the most important things in Japanese culture

-Both the preparation and the presentation have to be perfect; that’s why they dedicate time and effort to preparing and serving it.
+Both the preparation and the presentation have to be perfect; that’s why they dedicate time and effort in preparing and serving it.
 The Japanese believe that food should first be tasted with your eyes and then with your tongue.

 Everything is usually served fresh; this forces you to go food shopping daily, and you only purchase seasonable fruits and vegetables.
 As they often say: “The spirit of the season should be reflected in the food.”
 Cooks should love what they do; love should be reflected in their dishes; they shouldn’t rush things and the most important meals usually take up to three days to be prepared.

 The use of a single dish with a lot of food looks bad, which is why they need many dishes with a small amount of food.
 For example, for rice in a bowl: if the ingredient is square you should choose a round plate, but if the food is round, a square plate is used.
 Dishes that are poorly presented are not consumed.
 If the vegetables cannot be appreciated in all their glory or they are overcooked, the dish will be removed, and they won’t want to consume it.

 They use many utensils in the kitchen and many types of dishes.
 To give an example, they use special bowls that don’t get hot on the outside, which are essential to avoid getting burned while holding them in one hand to eat with the other.
 Not only do they use the famous chopsticks to eat; they use other types of chopsticks to cook.
 They do rice in many different ways, from vinegary rice to rice cookies and even sweet rice.